Nykenik24/Nykenik24.github.io/content/docs/love2d-tools/index.md

 local mathx = require("love2d-tools.modules.math")
 ```

-## Module list
-#### Documented modules
----
-Here are the modules with already made documentation.
-- OOP
-- Timer
-- Input
-- Message Bus
-- State Machine
-- Vector2
-- Mathx
-- Tablex
-- Debug
-- Logger

-#### Modules to document
----
-Here are the modules that will have documentation, but it's not made.

-#### Not documented modules
----
-Here are the modules that will not have any documentation.
-- Easing
-- Database

 ## OOP
 ### Overview
 The **OOP** module implements **Object Oriented Programming** [^1], including objects, subclasses, etc. This makes for a very useful module when it comes to entities:\